GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-03-05-avoiding-survivorship-bias.markdown

 published: true
 ---

-I’ve had this experience many times: during a presentation, charts are presented with a temporal dimension on the x-axis to portray the evolution of specific features over time.
-However, when looking deeper at how the analysis is produced, survivorship bias is unfortunately not an uncommon occurrence.
+I’ve had this experience many times: during a presentation, someone uses charts with a temporal dimension on the x-axis to portray the evolution of a specific feature over time.
+However, when looking deeper at the source code behind the analysis, survivorship bias is unfortunately not an uncommon occurrence.

 # What's survivorship bias?